May 16-23 has been declared Oregon (and National) Invasive Weed Awareness Week!

 One of the primary ways that our invasive weeds spread is through the unintentional introduction by unwitting gardeners and homeowners.
 In fact, many invasive weeds were first introduced through the horticultural trade in part because they are hardy and easy to grow.
 Unfortunately, many of the traits that make a plant desirable, also lend themselves to becoming invasive.
 Because of this, it is very important to Know It Before You Grow It.

 Before introducing new plants to your yard, take the time to educate yourself about the plant.
-Research the plant to know its requirements, and to determine where or not it may be invasive.
+Research the plant to know its requirements, and to determine whether or not it may be invasive.
 If a plant is invasive, don’t spread it further.
 Instead, choose a non-invasive alternative that can give you the same look in your yard, but won’t become a problem.
-Guides like GardenSmart Oregon and Garden Wise Western are great guides to help you select non-invasive plants for your yard.
+Guides like GardenSmart Oregon and Western Garden Wise are great guides to help you select non-invasive plants for your yard.

 10 ways you can celebrate Oregon Invasive Weed Awareness Week!